circleb/SustainLife/README.md

 This is a theme for WordPress based on Foundation 6, the most advanced responsive (mobile-first) framework in the world.
 And is based on FoundationPress

+## Notes
+Forked project from circleb to mpressly so I can make edits.

 ## Requirements

 **This project requires [Node.js](http://nodejs.org) v4.x.x to v6.9.x to be installed on your machine.** Please be aware that you will most likely encounter problems with the installation if you are using v7.1.0 with all the latest features.